 - (2) Without prejudice to sub-section (1) and notwithstanding anything to the contrary contained in this Code, where a corporate insolvency resolution process or liquidation proceeding of a corporate debtor is pending before a National Company Law Tribunal, an application relating to the insolvency resolution or liquidation or bankruptcy of a corporate guarantor or personal guarantor, as the case may be, of such corporate debtor shall be filed before such National Company Law Tribunal. - (3) An insolvency resolution process or liquidation or bankruptcy proceeding of a corporate guarantor or personal guarantor, as the case may be, of the corporate debtor pending in any court or tribunal shall stand transferred to the Adjudicating Authority dealing with insolvency resolution process or liquidation proceeding of such corporate debtor. - (4) The National Company Law Tribunal shall be vested with all the powers of the Debt Recovery Tribunal as contemplated under Part III of this Code for the purpose of sub-section (2).

-\ Note: Refer - State Bank of India, SAMB v.
-Mahendra Kumar Jajodia judgement
+^{} Note: Refer - State Bank of India, SAMB v.
+Mahendra Kumar Jajodia judgement [(2022) ibclaw.in 89 NCLAT - Appeal against this order before SC was dismissed)

-Overall flow of the Individual Insolvency Resolution Process:
+Overall Flow of the Individual Insolvency Resolution Process

-Individual Insolvency Process
+Individual Insolvency Resolution Process